filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 Each encryption method comes with pros and cons, but GPG is a good all-rounder.

-1. Create a GPG key-pair:
+1. Create a GPG key-pair, entering in your name and email address:

     ```shell
     gpg --gen-key